aragon/hack/docs/tutorial.md

 ### Wifinet: María's organization
 María develops ideas for her company with her friends.
 Plagued by the monopolistic practices of local Internet Service Providers and their poor service, they decide to set up a peer-to-peer wifi-sharing infrastructure for communities.
 They call it Wifinet.
-Soon people from other developing countries find out about Wifinet and join the community to bring cheaper better wifi to their own communities.
-Because Wifinet runs on Aragon and deals on with cryptocurrencies, doing business internationally is a non-issue.
+Soon people from other developing countries find out about Wifinet and want to join the community to bring cheaper better wifi to their own communities.
+Because Wifinet runs on Aragon and deals with cryptocurrencies, doing business internationally is not an problem.

-All participants of Wifinet have a “stake” and are able to participate in its governance through voting etc.  Participants pay for use of the network through a native network token, a fraction of which goes back to a global network pot for development of the technology.
+All participants of Wifinet have a “stake” and are able to participate in its governance through voting.
+Participants pay for use of the network through a native network token, a fraction of which goes back to the Wifinet development team who are improving the technology.

-Note: This company was inspired and simplified from [Althea](https://althea.org/).
+(Note: This company was inspired and simplified from [Althea](https://althea.org/).)

 ### How we want to build out Aragon for Wifinet